Preventing Sublimation Cracking and Peeling: Tips and Techniques

 FR Plastics45 – 90 380 – 40040 (medium)

-Peeling and cracking often occur when the perfect balance of temperature, pressure, and time isn’t achieved.
+Peeling and cracking often occur when the optimal balance of temperature, pressure, and time is not achieved.

 Did you know?

-Environmental conditions such as humidity levels can also influence the effectiveness of heat press machines and even sublimation printers.
-This too can lead to premature cracking and peeling.
+Environmental conditions such as humidity levels can also influence the efficacy of heat press machines and even sublimation printers.
+These can lead to premature cracking and peeling.

 To ensure I nail this crucial combination, I occasionally sacrifice an actual substrate for testing purposes.
 This allows me to closely inspect the results and, if necessary, make adjustments to the temperature, pressure, and time until the desired outcome is achieved.